-Get ready to worry about bills, bills, bills.
-And renters insurance, and groceries, and a bunch of other expenses.
+Get ready to worry about bills, bills, ‘n’ bills.
+And contents insurance, and groceries, and a bunch of other expenses.
 All those things that were none of your business at the beginning of your relationship could become your problem.

 Even couples who choose to keep finances completely separate should know what they’re getting themselves into when relying on someone else.
 Talking finances is especially important if you’re going to end up splitting most things.
-NYC dating expert Lindsey Metselaar, who also hosts of ‘We Met at ACME,’ suggests ripping off the bandaid when it comes to talking money:
+Dating expert Lindsey Metselaar suggests ripping off the plaster when it comes to talking money:

 “You start splitting basically everything, so make sure you know each other’s financial situations ahead of time.”

 You may decide that one of you will cover more rent and utilities, or that you’re going to split everything 50/50.
 Either way, the decision should be based on both your financial realities.

 About one-third of couples report money as their number one source of conflict, according to Investopedia.
 So just be real about any hidden debts, or trust funds, that could change the dynamic of your relationship and the finances of your new home.

 4. What household responsibilities are off-limits for you?